Home Majors Outdoor Education

-Outdoor Education Degree
+Outdoor Education

 Students study how outdoor experiences can be used as educational and developmental tools, including wilderness leadership, environmental interpretation, adventure-based learning, and risk management.
 Graduates typically pursue careers as outdoor education instructors, wilderness therapy facilitators, adventure program directors, and environmental education coordinators at camps, schools, and outdoor centers.
 This major is ideal for those who want to combine their love of the outdoors with meaningful educational work.

-What Outdoor Education Graduates Do
+What Outdoor Education graduates do

 Your career begins where the pavement ends.
 As a recreation worker, you’ll lead groups on forest trails, facilitate ropes courses, or guide kayaking trips on a lake.
 Your days are spent teaching practical skills, managing group dynamics, and ensuring safety in unpredictable environments—from checking equipment to administering first aid.
 It’s a hands-on job that demands physical stamina and strong interpersonal skills.